EchelonX-Ray/near_the_metal/Arch_Porting_Guide.md

 syscalls.c

 3) For the:

-mutex_lock() function in clib.c and
+-mutex_lock() function in clib.c and
-struct _mutex declaration
+-struct _mutex declaration
 the variables:

-lock_flag,
+-lock_flag,
-lock_count, and
+-lock_count, and
-value
+-value

-Should be the same type, and should be exactly 4 bytes in size.
+Should be the same type, and should be exactly 4 bytes in size on the target architecture.

 4) The inline assembly inside functions:

-mutex_lock() in clib.c and
+-mutex_lock() in clib.c and
-mutex_unlock()
+-mutex_unlock()
 should be rewritten and IFDEFed to the target architecture's
 equivalent of atomic instructions

-5) The bootstrap _start replacement program will have to rewriten and conditionally
+5) The bootstrap _start replacement program will have to be rewriten and conditionally
 included by architecture.
 This is the program currently called "caller.s" and is the custom
 entry point for the program, replacing "_start" with "my_entry_pt".